spilliams/terrascope/notes/hypothetical.md

 Stage, and Product Prod.

-Because you also need a sandbox for your own team to develop changes to your platform, you need a second Security Portal, Networking and set of Domain accounts.
+Because you also need a sandbox for your own team to develop changes to your infrastructure, you need a second Security Portal, Networking and set of Domain accounts.
 So this is 5 more accounts to manage, and the names "Security Portal" and "Networking" are already taken.
 Time to introduce the first core concept of
 terraboots: scope.